 Epic employee recruitment videos have been around for years, but it seems some employers have yet to master the balance of art and entertainment with design and function.
-It’s difficult to do so here’s our quick take on what makes an epic employee recruitment video.
+It can be tricky, so here’s our quick take on what makes an epic employee recruitment video.

 Videos are an employer branding opportunity